Akshaybhawarkiti/Assignment/README.md

 # Manual Matematically

 1. Copy the program from the .py file and paste it in your compiler (I used VS Code).

-  Note: Update the .urdf file path in the code to your robot’s URDF file location.
   manual code link : https://github.com/Akshaybhawarkiti/Assignment/blob/forward-kinematics-of-the-robot/manual%20Mathematically.py

 3. Download all dependencies mentioned above.